Driss31/nlp-negative-sampling/README.md

 100%|████████████████████████████████████| 11153/11153 [40:44<00:00,  4.66it/s]
 ```

-If the script crashes, the value of the learning rate should be decreased.
+NB: If the script crashes, the value of the learning rate should be decreased.

 ### Evaluation